youngbeen/anima/README.md

 ### Features

 * Easy to use
-* Config animation time to each element differently
+* Config animation time or animation type for each element
 * Lazy triggering (means effecient)
 * Auto revoking listeners (means effecient)